Select Page

 After communicating with an agent and trying to shake out any red flags or discrepancies in the contract they presented me with, I signed my book, Golden, to them.
 This was the start of my terrible publishing experience.

-Had I had the support I have now; the information I’ve gathered from other authors, and the guides of platforms like Novlr who offer advice on the ins and outs of publishing, then perhaps I’d have had the confidence to know that things weren’t right.
+If I’d had the support I have now; the information I’ve gathered from other authors, and the guides of platforms like Novlr who offer advice on the ins and outs of publishing, then perhaps I’d have had the confidence to know that things weren’t right.
 Maybe I’d have seen the red flags and pulled my book long before it was released to be purchased by my family, fans, and friends.

 By the time the book trailer came out (a badly cut-together montage of free clips and PhotoBox images that made hardly any sense), I had already told my parents about the opportunity.
-They were so excited that I refused to disappoint them by cancelling it, despite already worrying that I’d fallen prey to one of the many publishing scams online.
+They were so excited that I didn’t want to disappoint them by cancelling it, despite already worrying that I’d fallen prey to one of the many publishing scams online.
 Besides, the contract I signed meant that if I did, there was a chance they could still keep my book.

 I will admit that when I received the author’s copy of my book, I cried.
 A lot.
-Golden was my therapy from an awful relationship, it was my first completed novel, and I had spent many hours pouring parts of my soul into its pages, weaving something beautiful from my pain.
+Golden was my therapy from an awful relationship.
+It was my first completed novel, and I had spent many hours pouring parts of my soul into its pages, weaving something beautiful from my pain.
 It meant so much to me.
 But when I flipped it over to read the blurb, I immediately knew something was wrong.

 There was an error on the back—not only grammatical but in spelling too.
 I quickly got in contact with the company to change it.
 They fixed it, but I had no idea how many more mistakes were inside.
 I trusted that when they gave me an editor, they would do their job.
 Instead, they ruined parts of my writing and even at points duplicated paragraphs or removed whole pages.